iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ### 3.3 Private Endpoints of the same resource in multiple VNets

 There are scenarios where deploying multiple private endpoints for the same resource across various VNets or regions becomes necessary.
-For instance, ensuring better bandwidth and lower latency by placing dedicated private endpoints closer to clients across different locations.
+For instance, it ensures better bandwidth and lower latency by placing dedicated private endpoints closer to clients across different locations.
 However, this leads to a situation where the same private endpoint resource name must resolve to different IP addresses depending on the client's location:

 ```
 10.18.0.4 irom.blob.core.windows.net #if the client is in West Europe.